-Vapors are normally created using a bubbler system.
-There are many household items that can be used to create a bubbler systems, but an advanced bubbler will cost thousands of dollars.
-Bubbler Systems still have their advantages when vaporizing very corrosive fluids.
-These systems can be used with corrosion resistant tubing from the liquid source to the customer process.
-While it has this advantage, it also has a list of disadvantages compared to the Controlled Evaporation Mixer.
+Vapor streams for manufacturing processes and research purposes are often created using a glass bubbler system.
+There are many household items that can create a bubbler system, but an advanced bubbler will cost thousands of dollars.
+When using corrosion resistant tubing, bubblers do offer the advantage of being able to vaporize very corrosive fluids.
+And while it does offer this advantage, it also has a list of disadvantages in comparison to vapor generation systems that rely on a Controlled Evaporation Mixer, or CEM.

-The CEM System designed by Bronkhorst is a Liquid delivery system that can be applied to atmospheric or vacuum processes.
-This system is built with a (Thermal or Coriolis) liquid flow controller, an MFC for carrier gas and a temperature controlled mixing and evaporation device.
+The CEM System is a vapor delivery system that is useful for both atmospheric and vacuum processes.
+This type of vapor generation system relies on a (Thermal or Coriolis) liquid flow controller, a mass flow controller for carrier gas, and a temperature control, mixing, and evaporation device, or CEM.

 Features: